Wig FAQ

 Using proper wig care will help your wigs last a long time!

-You can also cut your wig however you like.
-Add some bangs, or make it shorter to your liking!
+You can also cut your wig however you like!
+Add some bangs, make it shorter or thin sections using a razor comb.

 Visit our Crown College or Youtube Channel for videos on how to style your wig.